 - Do not wash your car with dish soap as it is likely to strip the wax and polymers off the paint surface.
-Hence, use a good car wash solution.
+Hence, use the right car wash solution.

-- It is best to wash your car on a weekly basis.
+- It is best to wash your car weekly.

 - Before cleaning the car exterior, make sure all the windows are closed completely so that the water does not seep inside.